AdrianoSong/iOS-Templates/README.md

 4. Done, re-start your XCode you will see the template when tou start a new project on template selection

 ### TODO
-- File template: more file templates (viewModel, viewControllers, etc.)
+- File template: more file templates (viewModel, ApiRouter, viewControllers, etc.)
 - Project template: link with basic thrid-party libraries (Ex: Alamofire)

 License